If one thing is certain during this challenging year, it’s that we need support from others – and, in return, others need support from us.

-- He got to the point right away as we were scheduling the call within two messages
+- He got to the point right away, as we scheduled the call within two messages.

-Follow these guidelines when you are connecting with colleagues or potential clients, and you will make it easy for them to follow through with what you are asking of them!
+Follow these guidelines when you’re connecting with colleagues or potential clients, and you’ll make it easy for them to follow through with what you’re asking of them.

 INTRO TEMPLATES YOU CAN USE RIGHT NOW:

-I saw that you are also connected to my friend Samir, and he told me that the two of you grew up together, what a small world!
-I was wondering if you would be willing to speak with me about what you like about your current insurance provider or if you are open to looking elsewhere for other options.
+I saw that you are also connected to my friend Samir, and he told me that the two of you grew up together.
+What a small world!
+I was wondering if you would be willing to speak with me about what you like about your current insurance provider and if you are open to looking elsewhere for other options.

 Please let me know if you are free this week to chat!

-Finally, there are many other ways to network in a COVID world.
-For example, attending virtual conferences, panels, or meet up events.
-If you go to a virtual conference, create some goals for yourself, such as connecting with three individuals after the conference.
+There are many ways to network during Covid: Attending virtual conferences, panels, or meet up events are just a few examples.
+If you go to a virtual conference, create some goals for yourself to make sure you get the most out of the experience, such as connecting with three individuals after the conference.

-These same principles that can help you on Linkedin hold up in essentially all virtual settings.
-Use them!
+The same principles that can help you on LinkedIn are also relevant in essentially all virtual settings.
+Use them to your advantage!

-I recently attended a virtual, global conference and noticed someone on a session that had a similar role to me and was also a young professional.
-I thought she would be an easy person to initially connect with, and it turns out she was!
+I recently attended a virtual global conference and noticed someone on a session who seemed to have things in common with me: She was also a young professional, and her role was similar to mine.
+I thought she would be a great person to connect with; and, as it turns out, she was.

-After I connected with her, she set up a meeting for us.
-I built a relationship with her pretty quickly in this initial meeting, and now we have a great connection where we frequently bounce work ideas off of each other!
+After I contacted her, she set up a meeting for us, and I built a relationship with her pretty quickly; now we have a great connection and frequently bounce work ideas off each other!

-- Linkedin is a powerful tool that can yield big results if you use it correctly
+- If used correctly, LinkedIn is a powerful tool that can yield big results.

-While this blog may make networking seem easy, we all know it takes a lot of work and that every experience isn’t always positive.
-The thing about building relationships is that you connect with some people easily, while with others you never establish a connection.
+While this article may make networking seem easy, we all know it takes a lot of work and that every experience isn’t always positive.
+People are all different: Sometimes you’ll connect easily with someone, and sometimes you won’t.

-If someone isn’t responding or if you aren’t having a fruitful conversation, move on.
-Don’t dwell on the negative, and instead, find the people who will be champions for your success, whether it is future clients or colleagues in your industry!
+If someone isn’t responding, or if you aren’t having a fruitful conversation, move on.
+Don’t dwell on the negative; instead, find the people who will be champions of your success, whether they be future clients or colleagues in your industry.

-If we take anything positive from this pandemic experience, it is that we are very adaptable.
-From working at home to being on virtual meetings all day, industries and professionals can adjust easily.
-Along those same lines, with more frequent practice and persistence, you will quickly be able to establish your virtually networking rhythm to achieve your goals!
+If there’s one positive thing to take from this pandemic experience, it’s that people are proving that they are highly adaptable.
+From working at home to being in virtual meetings all day, industries and professionals can adjust.
+Along those same lines, with frequent practice and persistence, you will also be able to establish your virtual networking rhythm to achieve your goals!

-Sadie Randall has over 7 years of experience in the career services field, supporting job seekers to achieve their career goals.
-She is passionate about hiring trends, recruiting best practices, and demystifying job search myths, and considers herself an advocate for those seeking employment.
-She currently serves as the Assistant Director for MIS Career Management in the Eller College of Management at the University of Arizona, where she advises graduate students on all aspects of career development and connects employers, alumni, and students.
-In her free time, Sadie loves traveling, spending time with her fiancé and Pomeranian, and playing in an adult kickball league!
+Sadie Guzman is a Corporate Recruiter and has over seven years of experience supporting job seekers to achieve their career goals.
+She is passionate about hiring trends, recruiting best practices, and demystifying job search myths.
+She considers herself an advocate for those seeking employment.
+In her free time, Sadie loves traveling, spending time with her husband and Pomeranian, and playing in an adult kickball league!